soorajks2002/Image-Prompter/README.md

     open_ai_api_key = " api key (Open AI API key)"
 ```

-if you dont'have an acccess token, generate one from [here](https://platform.openai.com/account/api-keys).
+if you dont'have an OpenAI API-key, generate one from [here](https://platform.openai.com/account/api-keys).

 Start the application